When you see that extra charge on your credit card bill, you might be asking yourself, “Why did Amazon charge me twice?”

 Your first reaction might be, “Why on earth would Amazon charge me twice for the same item?!”

-However, before you get all anxious and tense, consider the following possibilities first:
+However, before you get all anxious and tense, you should know that amazon will usually automatically refund the double charge.

 - You have more than one Amazon account, where another person has access to your other account/s and your credit card information.